telerik/blazor-docs/components/barcodes/barcode/overview.md

 ### BarcodePadding parameters

-The following `BarcodePadding` parameters enable you to customize the appearance of the Blazor Barcode:
+The nested `BarcodePadding` tag exposes parameters that enable you to customize the appearance of the Blazor Barcode:

 | Parameter | Type | Description |
 | ----------- | ----------- | ----------- |